X-lab-3D/PANDORA/docs/source/advanced_tutorial.rst

 ----------------------------------

 PANDORA currently supports two levels of parallelization: per-case and per-loop parallelization.
 Per-case parallelization allows the user to spread multiple p-MHC cases accross multiple cores in parallel.
-It is handled by the Wrapper() class.
+It is handled by the Wrapper() class with the argument "num_cores".
 Per-loop parallelization allows the user to spread the same case's loop models on multiple cores in parallel.
-It is handled by MODELLER itself, but passed through ether the Wrapper class or the Pandora.model() function.
+It is handled by MODELLER itself and it is passed through either the Wrapper class or the Pandora.model() function with the argument "n_jobs".
 When using the default amount of loop models (20) we advise to only use per-case parllelization for time-efficency and ease-of-use.
 In case, instead, the user wants to model large number of loop models, maybe for a small or moderate amount of cases, we advise to increase the per-loop parallelization.
+Be advised: the final maximum number of CPU cores used is num_cores * n_jobs, as each parallel case will use n_jobs cores to generate its models.

 The following sample script will spread the 2000 loop models of one case over 4 separate CPU cores: